Potassium ascorbate

 Potassium ascorbate is a compound with formula KC_{6}H_{7}O_{6}.
 It is the potassium salt of ascorbic acid (vitamin C) and a mineral ascorbate.
 As a food additive, it has E number E303, INS number 303.
-Although it is not a permitted food additive in the UK, USA and the EU, it is approved for use in Australia and New Zealand.
+Although it is not a permitted food additive in the UK, the USA and the EU, it is approved for use in Australia and New Zealand.
 According to some studies, it has shown a strong antioxidant activity and antitumoral properties.